High Blood Pressure – 10 Natural Ways to Prevent and Control It

 Watch your waist.

-High blood pressure and diabetes has been associated with carrying too many pounds around your middle.
+Diabetes has been associated with carrying too many pounds around your middle.
 So watch your waist.

-Physical activity can keep blood pressure down long term and also help with your weight loss goals.
+Physical activity can keep pressure down long term and also help with your weight loss goals.
 So try walking, swimming and yoga.
 Weight lifting is another great tool.
 Movement is life.
 Keep moving!

-Drinking more than moderate amounts of alcohol can actually raise blood pressure by several points.
+Drinking more than moderate amounts of alcohol can actually raise pressure by several points.
 Therefore it has been associated with a range of illnesses, including diabetes, heart issues and even cancer.
 The one exception is 2 to 6 ounces of red wine per night for heart-healthy resveratrol but you can get this from grapes or grape juice too.

 Steer clear of caffeine.

-It can raise blood pressure significantly with each cup of coffee or soda.
+It can raise pressure significantly with each cup of coffee or soda.
 Also avoid sugary drinks with caffeine.

 Deal with your stress.